How to Use Your Health Insurance

 Most of us don’t really know the true cost of the care we receive.
 That’s because we do not directly pay the full bill, but rather just our portion (copayment, deductible, coinsurance), which is usually just a percentage of the actual cost.
 Consequently, we’re sometimes not as careful about how the money is spent.

-If you have an Individual or Family plan, a change in your life could make a difference to the healthcare coverage you have and may change your eligibility for cost assistance from the federal government.
+If you have an Individual or Family plan, a change in your life could make a difference to the health care coverage you have and may change your eligibility for cost assistance from the federal government.
 A life event can include gaining a new dependent as a result of getting married or having a baby, or it can mean losing other health coverage due to divorce or death of a spouse.
 Your benefit document provides specific details about what is considered a life event.
-If you have a life changing event, be sure to contact your sales representative for assistance.
+If you have a life changing event, be sure to contact your BCBSWY Agent for assistance.
 If you have healthcare coverage through your work, be sure to contact your employer with information about your life changing event.